SEA VEGETABLE: Habanori

 ・On rare occasions, there may be the presence of white powder, which is derived from natural ingredients and does not affect the quality. ・The Habanori is cultivated using seawater from the habitats of shrimp and crab.

-*For detailed delivery methods, please click here
+*For more details about delivery methods, please see Here.

 Product Characteristics